mvolkmann/blog/src/gleam.md

 To edit Gleam code using VS Code, consider installing the extension Gleam by Gleam.

+Code formatting will not be performed on save by default.
+To configure it, open the Command Palette, select Format Document, and choose "Gleam".
+After doing this one time, code will be formatted on save.

 ## Projects

 To create a new Gleam project, enter `gleam new {name}`.